santavis/functional-organization-of-social-perception/README.md

+# Functional organization of social perception networks in the human brain
 This repository contains scripts used for analyzing the fMRI data in the article:

 "Functional organization of social perception in the human brain"